3liz/lizmap-web-client/INSTALL.md

 lizmap/install/set_rights.sh www-data www-data
 ```

-Create lizmapConfig.ini.php, localconfig.ini.php and profiles.ini.php and edit them
+Create `lizmapConfig.ini.php`, `localconfig.ini.php` and `profiles.ini.php` and edit them
 to set parameters specific to your installation.
-You can modify lizmapConfig.ini.php
+You can modify `lizmapConfig.ini.php`
-to set the url of qgis map server and other things, and profiles.ini.php to store
+to set the url of qgis map server and other things, and `profiles.ini.php` to store
 data in a database other than an sqlite database.

 ```